yamkela-macwili/LeadForge/README.md

 **A Production-Ready SaaS Platform for Automated Lead Generation**

 LeadForge is a comprehensive lead generation system that automates the collection, enrichment, and management of business leads across multiple niches.
-Built with modern Python technologies, it features a RESTful API, real-time dashboard, and subscription-based access control.
+Built with Flask and modern Python technologies, it features a RESTful API, real-time dashboard, and subscription-based access control.

 ---